dandekarsneha07/asic-design-class/README.md

 <details>
 <summary> vsdabysoc </summary>

+## Understanding Physical Design steps and running ASIC flow for vsdbabysoc

 The Directory structure for configuring vsdbabysoc is same as shown for rvmyth core design.

 - First we need to create a directory vsdbabysoc inside